After reading all kind of negative reviews about night buses in Southeast Asia. We were a bit apprehensive about the following 15 hours.

 Right above our seats, there was this intolerable cold breeze coming from an old fan that was completely jammed and impossible to close.
 It was useless to ask the driver to put it warmer cause he didn’t speak any English so we had to find a way to fix it with whatever we had at hand.

 It didn´t take long to resolve the problem.
 A piece of paper, a chewing gum and “voilá”.
 Almost like MacGyver, resolving all of his life or death crises with ingenuity. 😀

 Only with some bumpy roads and a few stops in the middle of nowhere to go to the “toilet”, everything went smooth till 8:00 AM.

-Viva Homestay was the place where we slept for 3 nights.
-Luckily, with free bikes for customers, we pedal for 7 min reaching downtown where everything was so beautiful.
+The Art – Hoi An Squirrel Villas & Retreat was the place where we slept for 3 nights.
+Luckily, with free bikes for customers, we pedal for 5 min reaching downtown where everything was so beautiful.
 Especially, its architecture characterized by a harmonious blend of Vietnamese, Chinese and Japanese influences.

 Downtown is worth visiting particularly in the evening when all the lights are on.
 The yellow houses and the red lanterns create a romantic and warm atmosphere.
 There are several cool and fancy restaurants, boutiques, little art galleries in every corner, and a central market in the end of the main road.

 To end our day we had a wonderful dinner in one of those restaurants on the river banks trying Vietnamese specialities as banh xeo (Vietnamese pancakes), banana leaf salad, fresh spring rolls, and banh bot loc (shrimp dumplings).

 Next day we grab our bikes and went for a 3 km ride till the Cua Dai Beach, a touristy point packed with people.
 However, more attractive than the coastline of Vung Tau.
 The water and sand were really clean!